 Don’t forget: most Blazing Stars are tall.
 Put medium-height and short-height plants in front of tall species of Blazing Stars, otherwise, they will block shorter plants.

 Growing Blazing Star in your garden is a sure way to add a pop of color and support local butterflies and songbirds.
 With its striking flowers and pollinator-attracting qualities, this native plant is a great addition to any garden.
-Whether you’re looking to plant in a small backyard or a large prairie, Blazing Star is a hardy and reliable choice that will provide benefits for years to come.
+Whether you’re looking to plant in a small backyard or a large prairie, Blazing Star is a hardy and reliable choice that will provide benefits for years.
+Next up: read our Beginner’s Guide to Native Coneflowers or the Best Native Trees for Front Yards.
 Happy planting!

 Sources